 We'll use a simple for loop to go through this list of offsets.
 The first element in the list is indexed at 0, and we'll go up to (but not including) the length of the list.
-By using the length of the offsets list instead of sticking in a fixed number, like 10, it makes it easier if we ever want to add extra blocks to the list (remember we're adding the playerX, playerY, and playerZ offsets from the preceding code):
+By using the length of the offsets list instead of sticking in a fixed number like 10, we can more easily add extra blocks to the list if we ever want to (remember, we're adding the playerX, playerY, and playerZ offsets from the preceding code):

 '''

-Stuck/src/stuck/Stuck.java
+Stuck/src/stuck/stuck.java

 for(int i = 0; i < offsets.length; i++) {

 int x = offsets[i][0];

 int y = offsets[i][1];

 int z = offsets[i][2];

-Block b = world.getBlockAt(x + playerX, y + playerY, z + playerZ);

-b.setType(Material.STONE);
+setBlockAt(new Location(x+playerX, y+playerY, z+playerZ),

+BlockType.Stone);

 }

-return true;

-}

 '''

 So here we are, going through the list of offsets.
 At each list index (which is in i), we need to pick out the three elements x, y, and z.
 In each of the small arrays, x is first at index 0.
 The Java syntax lets you work with arrays of arrays by writing both indexes, with the big list first.
-Think of this set of numbers as a table or a matrix, with rows and columns, like you might find in an Excel spreadsheet.
+Think of this set of numbers as a table or a matrix, with rows and columns, like you might find in a Microsoft Excel spreadsheet.
 You specify indexes in "row-major order," which just means the row comes first, then the column.
-For each trip through the loop, we'll pick out an x, y, and z value from the list.
+For each trip through the loop, we'll pick out x, y, and z values from the list.
 That's the location of a block we want to turn to stone.

 We get the block at that location we want-in this case, by adding the x, y, and z offset to the player's location (playerX, playerY, and playerZ from the code).
-With the block in hand, simply set its material to stone by using the constant Material.STONE.
-All the material types are listed in the documentation for org.bukkit.Material.
-You could, for instance, remove a block without breaking it-you'd set the block's material to Material.AIR.
+With the block in hand, simply set its material to stone by using the constant BlockType.Stone.
+All the different block types are listed in the documentation for net.canarymod.api.world.blocks.BlockType.
+You could, for instance, remove a block without breaking it-you'd set the block's material to BlockType.Air, like we did back with the array towers.